bobbytkc/Coursera-Capstone/CapstoneSlides.Rmd.md

   + Marketing teams can their adapt strategies

 * Who are the celebrity reviewers?
-  +Top 10 percent of cumulative votes received
+  + Top 10 percent of cumulative votes received